1. Posting of Grades:

-To change from one graduate program to another outside of one's current graduate major, a formal reapplication form must be submitted to the Graduate Admissions Office along with the appropriate application fee.
+To change from one graduate program to another outside of one's current graduate major, a formal reapplication form must be submitted to the Graduate Student Service Center along with the appropriate application fee.
 It will be considered along with all other current applications to that department/program.
 Since admission to the University is specifically to a graduate program, it does not ensure admission to another department/program.
 A change from one area of concentration or specialization to another within the same graduate program does not require Graduate School approval.
 A student admitted specifically and solely to a master's level program and later wishing to apply/change to the doctoral or master's/

 1. Mailing Address:

 All correspondence regarding registration is sent to the student's current mailing address, as listed on SPIRE.
-Because mailings are sent throughout the year (including summer and between semesters), it is absolutely critical that the Graduate Records Office be kept informed of all address changes.
+Because mailings are sent throughout the year (including summer and between semesters), it is absolutely critical that the Graduate Student Service Center be kept informed of all address changes.
 All international students must update their mailing address with a U.S. physical street address (no P.O. box).
 If you change your mailing address during the non-academic semesters to your home country address to receive mail, then you will need to re-enter your U.S. address upon your return to the university.
 Addresses, including e-mail address, can be changed using SPIRE at spire.umass.edu.
 Official information is sent by the University to the most recent mailing address on record.
 If a student misses a deadline because of his/her failing to update SPIRE, he or she may be penalized.
 It is the graduate student's responsibility to update SPIRE with his/her correct address.
-Students who do not wish to be listed in the Student Directory and on People Finder online, must notify the Graduate Records Office in writing by the beginning of the semester to ensure that they are not listed in the current semester's directory (see Privacy of Records).
+Students who do not wish to be listed in the Student Directory and on People Finder online, must notify the Graduate Student Service Center in writing by the beginning of the semester to ensure that they are not listed in the current semester's directory (see Privacy of Records).

 2. Permanent Address: